 Generally, these are used to smoke joints or blunts.
 Joints are cannabis rolled in a paper, the composition of which varies across an assortment of plants including but not limited to hemp, bamboo, and rice.
 Blunts are cannabis rolled in cigar paper made from the tobacco plant and contain nicotine.

 Oral delivery methods include all techniques that are administered through the mouth, including tinctures, ingestible oils, and infused food/drinks.
 We most often assume that oral delivery denotes ingestion through the digestive tract before entering the bloodstream, but this is not always the case.
 Tinctures are essentially a topical application that is administered through the mouth, and they are immediately absorbed into the bloodstream unlike edibles or drinks.

-Tinctures are a liquid cannabis extract used by consumers looking for dosage control and fast-acting effects without the health risks associated with smoking.
-Most commonly, alcohol is used as the solvent (any proof greater than 80 can be used effectively), but other fat-soluble liquids can be used as well, such as vinegar or glycerol.
+Tinctures are a liquid cannabis extract used by those looking for dosage control and fast-acting effects.
+Tinctures are essentially a topical application that is administered through the mouth, and immediately absorbed into the bloodstream, unlike edibles or drinks.
 Generally, three or four drops of the tincture are placed under the tongue, where it’s absorbed into the body versus swallowed and digested.
-When ingested, tinctures are immediately absorbed in an empty stomach but require time to process through the liver, reducing dosage control.

 Ingestible oils are a happy medium between edibles and concentrates: they are swallowed and digested like an infused product, but often have the consistency of oil.
 These oils can either be eaten or put in easily-ingested capsules.